 Surprisingly, this wasn’t quite tall enough, so we added another 5mm spacer and were in business.

-The “machining” was nothing to write home to mom about – crude tools in the shop to get the job done – rather than wait days/weeks for our machinist.
+The “machining” was nothing to write home about – some quick work in our basic shop to get the job done – this, rather than wait days/weeks for our machinist.

 A day in the life … the second part of this saga can be found here.